The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 Decisions should be fairly immediate, with more complex cases or less pressing matters, taking more time.
 They should also be straight forward, in line with the objects of the Act.

 Always check the relevant Act for additional rights, limitations and other procedures around reviews and appeals.

-The process for administrative appeals to the Administrative and Disciplinary Division of the District Court is set out in Part 6 Division 2 of the District Court Act 1991 (SA) and in Chapter 13, Part 2 of the District Court Civil Rules 2006 rr 281 - 287.
+The process for administrative appeals to the Administrative and Disciplinary Division of the District Court is set out in Part 6 Division 2 of the District Court Act 1991 (SA) and in Chapter 19, Part 14 of the Uniform Civil Rules 2020 (SA).

 In theory, judicial review is different from any administrative appeal or a complaint to the Ombudsman.
 A person seeking to obtain judicial review of a decision or action will seek an order from a court that a decision be set aside, that a proceeding be restrained or that certain action be taken by a government or statutory agency.
 However, a court will not normally attempt to direct a government agency as to which course of action it should follow.

 In deciding whether to grant judicial review, the court looks at the methods adopted by the government agency or department in coming to a decision and determines whether:

 The courts do not review the actual decision on its merits, but decide whether it was properly made.
 It is possible that the same decision will be made by government the second time around, this time strictly following the instructions of the court about what is lawful.

 The courts have seen their role as supervising the decision making powers of the agency or department and ensuring that it stays within proper boundaries.
 The grounds on which the courts will base a decision have developed over several hundred years and are contained in a large number of English and Australian court cases, many of the more important ones decided in the past two decades.
 A person who wants to be absolutely certain of her or his legal position should seek specialist legal advice.